cranmer/experimentalparticle/content/pages/group.md

 <br />
   Thesis: "Physics from the Very-High Energy Cosmic-Ray Shadows of the Moon and Sun with Milagro", Milagro, 2011 <br />
-went on to: post doc at Boston University
+Went on to: post doc at Boston University
   </div>
 </div>